atsepkov/drone/README.md

 tests that don't explicitly define their own.

 #### Declarative Approach
-The alternative approach involves defining states (i.e. web pages) and ransitions between them.
+The alternative approach involves defining states (i.e. web pages) and transitions between them.
 Drone then builds an internal state machine and learns how to navigate the website.
 Instead of giving it step-by-step instructions you can then simply ask the drone to make sure it's in proper state before running your instructions.
 Drone figures out shortest path to desired state from current using Dijkstra's algorithm.
 This is very similar to how your GPS system works, it's a GPS system